birantaltinel/RobotWars/README.md

 The content of the Robot AI file should describe the actions a robot will make ***at each turn***.
 This means that this code will be invoked at every turn for every robot in the battlefield.
+If the robot code for the turn exceeds the timeout of 5 milliseconds, the robot will be kicked out of battle.

 The extension of the robot AI description file must be **.robot** such as **Destroyer.robot** without any spaces in the name.